"""Class for ControlChart: robust control charts with a balance between CUSUM and Shewhart properties."""

 Fit the control chart from the data samples, assuming each sample is its own subgroup.

-calculated.
+deviation are calculated.

 Control chart limits assume the data are normally distributed and independent.
 In